City of New London Urban Forestry Revitalization Plan and Invasive Species Best Management

 Veteran’s Field Renovation

 Veteran’s Field served as a key recreational center during the mid-20th century, including the venue for New London High School games.
 In recent years it served as the staging area for portable educational buildings and then lay fallow, unable to be easily upgraded because it sat on the site of an ancient landfill.
+The renovation project, which includes fields and associated infrastructure, including a clubhouse with restrooms, is nearing completion and will be ready for use in the Spring of 2019.

 Ocean Avenue Reconstruction